 All our trips are tailor-made, so prices will depend on a number of factors such as length of trip, the standard of accommodation you choose and the time of year that you travel.
 As a rough guide:

-- 12 days in Vietnam, including the main highlights of Hanoi, Halong Bay, central Vietnam and Saigon, costs from £2,425pp.
+- 12 days in Vietnam, including the main highlights of Hanoi, Halong Bay, central Vietnam and Ho Chi Minh City, costs from £2,425pp.

 - 15 days exploring Borneo, including the Kinabatangan River, Sepilok and the Danum Valley, costs from £3,515pp.

-- 13 days exploring the highlights of Burma (Rangoon, Pagan, Mandalay and Inle Lake) costs from £3,645pp.
+- 13 days exploring the highlights of Myanmar (Rangoon, Pagan, Mandalay and Inle Lake) costs from £3,645pp.

 How can I travel more responsibly?